Pilonidal Cyst Treatment without Surgery

 If you are between your 20s and 30s, you do a job that involves long hours of sitting and you feel a dimple-like abnormality in your buttock area, the bad news is you are likely to get a pilonidal cyst.
-While the cause of the appearance of pilonidal cyst remains controversial amongst experts, the most accepted reason is believed to be rooted in loose hairs that penetrate in the skin.
-Our body senses this kind of hair as foreign substance and sends signals to the immune system to react by forming a cyst around that hair.
+While the cause of the appearance of pilonidal cyst remains controversial amongst experts, the most accepted reason is believed to be rooted in loose hairs that penetrate the skin.
+Our body senses this kind of hair as a foreign substance and sends signals to the immune system to react by forming a cyst around that hair.
 It is also believed that a sedentary lifestyle, sitting in one place for too long a day, family history or even being overweight can also make you more prone to get pilonidal cysts.

 These pilonidal cysts cause you nothing but inconvenience.
 At first, you might not feel any noticeable symptoms except a dimple-like depression in your tailbone or coccyx area, but when it becomes infected, you can suffer from pains, redness and swelling, pus or blood draining from the abscess, foul smell.
 In some serious cases, the infection spreads and walking and sitting would be more difficult than it should be.